-- 17.1 FDRs that do not record pressure altitude may not be used for scoring. - 17.2 A pilot's primary FDR must be either: - A type approved by the IGC on their website, prior to the Start of Competition period, or - A type not approved by the IGC which records pressure altitude and which is acceptable to the scorer. - 17.3 A pilot may have one or more backup FDRs, which must meet the criteria for the primary FDRs. - 17.4 The Scorer may reject any trace if the FDR is faulty, damaged, unreliable, or where there is a suspicion of unauthorised modifications. - 17.5 FDRs must never be enclosed in any container that may modify their response to pressure altitude.
+- 17.1 A pilot's primary FDR must be either: - A type approved by the IGC on their website, prior to the Start of Competition period, or - A type not approved by the IGC which records pressure altitude and which is acceptable to the scorer. - 17.2 The primary FDR must be switched on throughout all competition flights and aero-tow retrieves. - 17.3 A pilot may have one or more backup FDRs, which must meet the criteria for the primary FDRs. - 17.4 The Scorer may reject any trace if: - It does not record pressure altitude - the FDR is faulty, damaged, unreliable, or - where there is a suspicion of unauthorised modifications. - 17.5 FDRs must never be enclosed in any container that may modify their response to pressure altitude.
 Doing so will be considered cheating and will be penalised accordingly.